nazmulidris/developerlife.com/_posts/2007-01-08-creating-multi-threaded-swing-apps-that-consume-web-services.md

 date: 2007-01-08 15:00:02+00:00
 excerpt: |
-  If you've ever want to incorporate web services into your graphical applications/applets/widgets written in Java, then there are some threading issues that you have to be mindful of, and design around.
+  If you've ever want to incorporate web services into your graphical applications / applets / widgets written in Java, then there are some threading issues that you have to be mindful of, and design around.
 This tutorial will guide you though some of the important threading issues you have to keep in mind when building such applications.
 The strategies outlined in this tutorial apply to accessing more than